StrawberryChocolateFudge/niftyzk/readme.md

 If you developed a custom cosmwasm contract already but want to generate a new one because you changed your circuits always use a different folder for the new contract, and then merge them manually where needed.

+`niftyzk vibe --file [name] --circom --cosmwasm --preserve --prompt [message]`

+The vibe command allows updating circuits in real time with AI which can then be recompiled.
+You can't use the --circom or --cosmwasm flags together, it switches the what system prompt is used.
+If you use the --preserve flag the file won't be updated.
+This is useful for asking questions to AI without overwriting the file.

 ## Checking the generated contracts
 Install the wasm rust compiler backend: